 Family Dentistry in Bakersfield, CA

 We offer comprehensive and cosmetic dentistry for adults and children, including implants and general anesthesia.
-We are now proud to offer orthodontic services as well!
+As a trusted provider of Family Dentistry in Bakersfield, CA, we are now proud to offer orthodontic services as well!
 We offer evening and weekend hours so you can get dental care when it is convenient for you.
 Part of our commitment to serving our patients includes providing information that helps them to make more informed decisions about their oral health needs.
 You’ll be a part of the treatment plan through the entire process.

 Bone grafting is often closely associated with dental restorations such as bridgework and dental implants.